SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 RainPrediction - Performs a statistical classification of weather conditions under which next-day precipitation may occur.
 See the document ApplyingC5.pdf in the root directory.
 If one thinks it is about to rain, one may wish to delay irrigation.

-AquaCrop-OS-Python-Embedded - A modification of https://github.com/aquacropos/aquacrop so that it accepts external weather data input.
+AquaCrop-OS-Python-Embedded - A modification of https://github.com/aquacropos/aquacrop so that it accepts external weather data input and accesses daily irrigation requirements.
 Tested for a single planting season.
 Agrees with original.
-Ultimately, its daily irrigation events will be used to drive a microcontroller.
-This seems to be a more reasonable approach, rather than building up someting new from scratch.
+Ultimately, its daily irrigation events will be used to make real-time weather queries and drive a microcontroller, as in ETo-ETc-WeatherQuery-Microcontroller.
+See Notes.txt for more.

 # License